scratchfoundation/scratch-link/Documentation/Architecture.md

 MDN provides some documentation on [building a cross-browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension).

+Other browsers are capable of either `ws://` or WebExtension communication.
+However, current versions of MAUI make it difficult (maybe impossible) to communicate over `stdio` as needed by WebExtension native messaging.
+Since Safari is the only browser which strictly needs this, and Safari needs a WebExtension wrapper app anyway, we can implement that wrapper using Swift or Objective C and use the macOS native WebSocket client.
+The only downside to the lack of a WebExtension component for other browsers is that those other browsers will not be able to auto-launch Scratch Link.
+If this limitation is lifted in a future version of MAUI, we can add that as a nice-to-have.

-The Scratch app for Mac & Windows can communicate with Scratch Link over a `ws://` connection to avoid the need to load WebExtension files.
+The Scratch app for Mac & Windows can communicate with Scratch Link over a `ws://` connection, just like other browsers.
+Because we're making a loopback connection over `ws://` we won't need to worry about DNS resolution, which means we will be able to use Scratch Link in a truly offline environment without needing any DNS workarounds.

-Other browsers may choose to communicate with Scratch Link using either method.

 ```mermaid
 graph TD;